How to Explore Lost River, West Virginia in an Outdoorsy Weekend

 Wardensville Garden Market

 Directly across the street from Lost River Trading Post is Wardensville Garden Market, a working farm and on-site market that serves up some delicious baked goods.
-They’re open every Thursday – Monday 8AM – 6PM, and have a big outdoor space with picnic tables where you can sit back and enjoy your farm fresh goodies.
+They’re open every Thursday – Monday 8AM – 6PM, and have a big outdoor space with picnic tables where you can sit back and enjoy your farm-fresh goodies.
+Like Mack’s Bingo and Dakota Glass Works, Wardensville Garden Market is operated by Farms Work Wonders and serves as a living classroom for local Appalachian Youth to learn retail and customer service skills.

 Where to Stay in Lost River, WV